fiifidickson-tech/cutmind-mvp/backend/README.md

 ### **1. LLM Interpretation Layer**
 - Converts natural-language instructions into structured JSON rules.
 - Uses provider (OpenAI or compatible) defined through environment variables.
-- Strictly produces rule objects; it does not perform geometry.
+- Strictly produces rule objects; it does *not* perform geometry.

 **Module:** `interpretation.py`

 ---

 ### **2. Rules Engine**
-- Validates structured rules.
+- Validates structured rules from the interpretation layer or client.
 - Ensures each operation is supported by the MVP.
-- Enforces numeric requirements.
+- Enforces numeric requirements (`value_cm` must be numeric).

 **Module:** `rules_engine.py`